-How to display the link to the previous and next articles on the content page of Anqi CMS?
+How to display the link to the previous and next article on the Anqi CMS content page?

-Secure CMS throughprevArchiveandnextArchiveThese specialized template tags are used to obtain information about the previous and next articles of the current article.The strength of these two tags lies in their ability to intelligently recognize the document being viewed at the moment and automatically search for the previous and next contents in the same category, without the need for you to manually pass the article ID or category ID.
+Anqi CMS passedprevArchiveandnextArchiveThese specialized template tags are used to obtain information about the previous and next articles of the current article.The strength of these tags lies in their ability to intelligently recognize the document being viewed and automatically find the previous and next content in the same category, without the need to manually pass the article ID or category ID.

-Let's see how to implement this feature in your CMS template.
+Let's take a look at how to implement this function in your Anqi CMS template.

 1. Basic 'Previous/Next' text links

-First, in your article detail page template file (usually located intemplate/{您的模板名称}/archive/detail.htmlFind the appropriate location under the path similar to auto, usually at the bottom of the article content or in the sidebar area.
-You can use the following code to display a simple text link:
+First, in your article detail page template file (usually located intemplate/{您的模板名称}/archive/detail.htmlOr in a similar path) find the appropriate location, usually below the article content or in the sidebar area.
+You can use the following code to display simple text links:

 <div class="article-navigation">